osm-americana/diplomat/README.md

 ## API

-This plugin adds several constants to a `maplibregl.Diplomat` namespace and adds a single method to each instance of `maplibregl.Map`.
+This plugin adds several symbols to a `maplibregl.Diplomat` namespace and adds a single method to each instance of `maplibregl.Map`.
+The following documentation uses the notation `maplibregl.Diplomat.*` in case you include Diplomat as a script.
+However, if you import Diplomat as a module, these symbols are directly imported into your code, without any namespacing.

 ### `maplibregl.Diplomat.localizedName`